 Closing thoughts

-Lastly, there are some opportunities around ‘defiscalisation’ or tax optimization but not all are worth it, due to complex conditions, high fees, low (or negative) return.
-Hence we prefer to focus on looking for high return investments opportunities instead.
+Lastly, while there are opportunities for tax optimization or ‘defiscalisation,’ not all are beneficial due to complex conditions, high fees, and potentially low or negative returns.
+We recommend focusing on high-return investment opportunities instead.

 If you found this blog useful, please share it with friends and follow us in LinkedIn to receive more content like this.
 You can leave your comments below or contact us in case of any further question.